Politics, Practices, Perspectives

 Reshuffling the chronotopes of here/there and now/then destabilizes the center/periphery and individual/collective dichotomies as does affective vocabulary of bodies hurt or denied justice through wars, policing, privatizations, isolation, and violence.
 While going beyond identity politics as a mere counting and classification insistent on difference, I understand love as a fusion of a migrant’s affect, as a particular, translatable consciousness about bodies, and justice as “the form in which and through which love performs its work” (Tillich 1954: 71).
 While Black Lives Matter slogan “no justice, no peace” or BiH protesters’ shout ‘justice for David and Dženan’ signal an acute lack of justice globally, I conjoin these disparate struggles metaphorically through associated labor (Kardelj 1978) urging for love as a practice of solidarity in the ‘post’-Corona world.

-Politicizing Love, Touch, and Care in Times of COVID-19
+Politicizing Love, Touch, and Precarious Lives in the Time of COVID-19

 This essay builds on the extraordinary circumstances brought about by the COVID-19 pandemic to tease out some of the ways in which love has been played out politically in relation to migration.
 In Canada, as elsewhere in the world, the pandemic suddenly rendered visible the oft-invisible care work traditionally performed by women, and now increasingly so by women of color and asylum seekers.
-Building on queer theorist Sara Ahmed’s understanding of immigration policies as a form of “conditional love”, I investigate various processes of (de)politicization that occurred when love and care became politically mobilized in response to the health crisis.
-I use the “care-body-work” constellation as working points to tease out some disciplining and transformative possibilities brought about by love.
-After discussing Ahmed’ reflections on love and immigration, I then examine how the pandemic unexpectedly made visible, and sometimes challenged, the politics of touch, love and care between state-sanctioned hierarchized bodies.
-While so doing, I notably unpack the “guardian angel” metaphor which was mobilized to speak of those doing care work, and especially those working as continuing care assistants for the elderly – overwhelmingly asylum seekers and women of color here in Quebec.
-Running through the discussion lie lingering existential, political questions: who cares (in both the practical and emotional understandings of the term), and how do we care about each other – with what political consequences?
+Building on queer theorist Sara Ahmed’s understanding of immigration policies as a form of ‘conditional love,’ I investigate various processes of (de)politicization that occurred when love and care became politically mobilized in response to the health crisis.
+I use the ‘love-body-care’ constellation as working points to tease out some disciplining and transformative possibilities brought about by love.
+After discussing Lauren Berlant’s and bell hooks’ reflections on love, I then examine how the pandemic unexpectedly made visible, and sometimes challenged, the politics of touch, love, and care between state-sanctioned hierarchized bodies.
+While so doing, I notably unpack the ‘guardian angel’ metaphor that was mobilized to speak of those doing care work, and especially those working as continuing care assistants for the elderly — overwhelmingly asylum seekers and women of color in Quebec.
+Running through the discussion lie lingering existential, political questions: who cares (in both the practical and emotional understandings of the term), and how do we care about each other — with what political consequences?